 CP Papers numbers can be obtained from The National Archives up to a month in advance of publication.
 When requesting a number, please provide details of the document’s title and proposed laying date.
 Working titles can be used to request numbers.
 The laying date will generally be the same as the document’s publication date.

 If the publication of a CP Paper is postponed or cancelled, you must inform The National Archives so that the number can be reallocated.

 Selecting a title for a Command Paper

 The best titles to use are those that state clearly the content or purpose of the paper.
 The National Archives strongly advises that the terms ‘green paper’ or ‘white paper’ are not used within the title.
-This is because these terms do not have any formal definition in the context of official publications and their use may lead to confusion.
+These terms have no formal definition in the context of official publications and using them may lead to confusion.

 Formatting and laying of Command Papers

-While decisions about the design of Command Papers are left to the originating government organisation, you must follow some standard format and styling requirements so that the papers can be laid before Parliament.
+While decisions about the design of CP Papers are left to the originating government organisation, you must follow some standard format and styling requirements so that the papers can be laid before Parliament.

 - the Royal Arms at the top